Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Sampling Theorem and DFT on

 \section{Sampling Theorem and DFT on $\mathbb D_1$}

-Sampling techniques consist in the evaluation of a continuous function (``signal'') on a discrete set of points and later (fully or partially) recovering the original signal without losing essential information in the process, and the criteria to that effect are given by various forms of Sampling Theorems.
+Sampling techniques consist in the evaluation of a continuous function (a ``signal'') $\psi$ on a discrete set of points and later (fully or partially) recovering $\psi$ without losing essential information in the process, and the criteria to that effect are given by various forms of Sampling Theorems.
 Basically, the density of sampling points must be high enough to ensure the reconstruction of the function in arbitrary points with reasonable accuracy.
-We shall concentrate ourselves on sympling $s$ holomorphic functions and sample them at appropriate points.
+We shall concentrate ourselves on symplin-$s$ holomorphic functions and sample them at appropriate points.